HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-1 AC.md

 Why should you care about AC power as a ham?
 Well, unless you're running everything off batteries (and kudos if you are!), AC is what's powering your station.
 It's also potentially dangerous if not respected.

-> **Key Information:**
-> - AC power in the U.S. is typically 120 volts and can cause serious injury or death if mishandled
-> - *In standard U.S. household wiring, black insulation indicates the "hot" wire, white is neutral, and green or bare copper is the ground*
-> - *Electrical current through the body can cause tissue heating, disrupt cellular electrical function, and cause involuntary muscle contractions*
-> - *Always use three-wire cords and plugs for all AC-powered equipment, connect to a common safety ground, and install mechanical interlocks in high-voltage circuits*

 #### The Basics of AC Power

 Let's break down the basics: